Channels in the Business Model Canvas For Distribution

 A change in the distribution channel of a business can have significant and far-reaching effects on the current Business Model.
 This change will not only impact the specific component being transformed but also affect the overall system.
 It requires careful iteration and testing of the entire business model to ensure all parts realign and work together seamlessly.

-The challenge in a (digital) transformation. lies in correctly configuring the step change in the distribution channel.
+The challenge in a (digital) transformation lies in correctly configuring the step change in the distribution channel.
 Failing to understand the implications of systemic changes and not properly aligning the required adjustments across the entire business system can lead to the failure of the transformation process.

 It’s essential for organizations to recognize that their current business model has been optimized and aligned over time, and rethinking it will take considerable effort and time.
 Successfully navigating a step-change transformation involves comprehending the interconnectedness of all components and ensuring a coherent and well-aligned system.